jvanasco/g_analytics_writer/README.md

-g_analytics_writer gives lightweight support for writing optimized Google Analytics
+g_analytics_writer gives lightweight support for writing optimized "Google Analytics" tracking code for those times when you need to use The Great Satan, even though you would prefer not to.

-It offers a `AnalyticsWriter` object, which provides a standard API to authoring multiple Google Analytics tracking formats:
+It offers a `AnalyticsWriter` object, which provides a standard API to authoring multiple "Google Analytics" tracking formats:

 * `ga.js` (historical legacy)
 * `analytics.js` (current/deprecated)